TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 	extends Tx_Extbase_Persistence_Repository {}
 	?>

-Our ProductRepository must be diverted by Tx_Extbase_Persistence_Repository and inherits by this all methods.
-It can remain therefore in our simple example empty.
-We discard the class file ProductRepository. php into the file EXT:inventory/Classes/Domain/Repository/.
+Our ``ProductRepository`` must be derived by ``Tx_Extbase_Persistence_Repository`` and inherits by this all methods.
+It can remain empty therefore in our simple example.
+We put the class file :file:`ProductRepository.php` into the directory :file:`EXT:inventory/Classes/Domain/Repository/`.